PHPOffice/PhpSpreadsheet/docs/topics/calculation-engine.md

 Not all functions are supported, for a comprehensive list, read the [function list by name](../references/function-list-by-name.md).

+#### Array arguments for Function Calls in Formulae

+While most of the Excel function implementations now support array arguments, there are a few that should accept arrays as arguments but don't do so.
+In these cases, the result may be a single value rather than an array; or it may be a `#VALUE!` error.

 #### Operator precedence

 In Excel `+` wins over `&`, just like `*` wins over `+` in ordinary